outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - unknown cause :: set of possible causes of varying directness
           - state with inability to self-correct :: state with self-correcting function
           - state with inability to interact :: state with core functions to build interaction function & function to change interaction level
+          - lack of chaos :: variance injection, variance source
+            - when a system has no errors, that means its either not finding new variation (unlikely if capable of doing so), not capable of finding variation, or is not learning
+              - inject errors to try to produce variation
+              - apply function to build functionality to find/generate variation
+              - apply errors/changes to learning functions to produce new learning functions
           - structure :: different structure
             - direction :: position
               - goals :: flexibility